kurt-hectic/blog/_posts/2024-11-29-wis2-power-users-nutshell.markdown

 #### asynchronous processing

 First, introducing a queue allows to process messages asynchronously.
 Since putting an item into a queue can be done equally fast than the arrival of new messages, the producer can immediately return to accepting new messages from the network.
-The processing of these messages can be done independently by a different process.
+The processing of these messages can then be done independently by a different process.
 This is important because downloading data takes significantly longer than receiving a new MQTT message.
 Messages can arrive through MQTT at a rate of 1000/s, whereas downloading even a small amount of data through the internet from a physically remote
 GC can take between 100-1000ms.
 This is because a new network connection is required, the data needs to be transferred through the network and